jpfeiffer/radio-ui/README.md

 Features
 --------

-Some of the currently implemented featues:
+Some of the currently implemented features:
-* Load station information from json file (including URL and logo)
+* Load station information from JSON file (including URL and logo)
 * Automatic play of first station on startup
-* UI size currenty fixed at 320x240 (3,5" Raspberry PI display)
+* UI size currently fixed at 320x240 (3,5" Raspberry PI display)
 * Volume control
 * Play and Pause button